ritza-co/internal-articles/docs/devto-vs-medium-vs-hashnode-vs-hackernoon.md

 ![Above is an example of the Hackernoon reading experience (left) and the text editor (right).](https://i.ritzastatic.com/images/ritza-content/Hackernoon-tiny.png)

-## Dev.to vs Medium
+## DEV.to vs Medium

-**Dev.to** is an online community of developers sharing their developer journey from complete beginners to experts through articles, blog posts and discussions while **Medium** is a publishing platform for all kinds of writing where short, opinionated posts seem to be prioritised over more lengthy technical articles.
+**DEV** is an online community of developers sharing their developer journey from complete beginners to experts through articles, blog posts and discussions while **Medium** is a publishing platform for all kinds of writing where short, opinionated posts seem to be prioritised over more lengthy technical articles.

-- Consider **Dev.to** if you are a developer of any caliber who wishes to connect with other developers whether through sharing knowledge, learning or taking part in discussions.
+- Consider **DEV** if you are a developer of any caliber who wishes to connect with other developers whether through sharing knowledge, learning or taking part in discussions.
 - Consider **Medium** if you want to write more creative or opinionated articles on various topics and want to monetise your work.

-## Dev.to vs Hashnode
+## DEV.to vs Hashnode
-**Dev.to** and **Hashnode** are both blogging platforms that have large developer communities.
-However, **Dev.to** is an open-source blogging platform that you can use to build your own (although most people just sign up for an account and publish on the dev.to domain). **Hashnode** is a proprietary blogging platform that allows you to easily build your own blog page with custom CSS and link it to your own domain name.
+**DEV** and **Hashnode** are both blogging platforms that have large developer communities.
+However, **DEV** is an open-source blogging platform that you can use to build your own (although most people just sign up for an account and publish on the dev.to domain). **Hashnode** is a proprietary blogging platform that allows you to easily build your own blog page with custom CSS and link it to your own domain name.

-- Consider **Dev.to** if you want to be part of an open community of developers and publish content on the fast-growing dev.to domain.
+- Consider **DEV** if you want to be part of an open community of developers and publish content on the fast-growing dev.to domain.
 - Consider **Hashnode** if you want to publish on your own domain while still being able to distribute your content to a developer-focussed community.

-## Dev.to vs Hackernoon
+## DEV.to vs Hackernoon

-**Dev.to** is an open community where developers can write about anything they wish: they can write technical articles, how-to guides and even start discussions. **Hackernoon** is a developers’ publication that migrated from Medium to their own platform.
+**DEV** is an open community where developers can write about anything they wish: they can write technical articles, how-to guides and even start discussions. **Hackernoon** is a developers’ publication that migrated from Medium to their own platform.
 They don’t allow you to just post what you like: they are a publication so you submit your articles for review by their editors.
 Once approved, your article will be published to their reader base.

-- Consider **Dev.to** if you want an easy place to write and publish without constraints.
+- Consider **DEV** if you want an easy place to write and publish without constraints.
 - Consider **Hackernoon** if you are willing to submit your articles for approval and work on them with editors.
 The overall quality is higher on Hackernoon because of their approval process so you will likely get more traction if you get published.

 ## Hashnode vs Medium